Jungjee/RawNet/ReadMe.md

 3. Move downloaded speaker embedding to *spk_embd/*
 4. Run *evaluate_pretrained_RawNet2.py*

+## Utilizing Extracted Speaker Embeddings.
-**We encourage to use the extracted speaker embeddings for further speaker embedding enhancement studies or back-end studies since RawNet2 paper adopts simple cosine similarity for back-end classification.**
+We encourage to use the extracted speaker embeddings for further speaker embedding enhancement studies or back-end studies since RawNet2 paper adopts simple cosine similarity for back-end classification.

+Speaker embeddings are located under *spk_embd/* and are saved using pickle, where it contains a dictionay.
+Key   : Utterance ID (Spk/videoID/segID)
+Value : Speaker embedding

 ##### Email jeewon.leo.jung@gmail.com for other details :-).